Court sentences man to 20 years in prison for raping minor in Ballia | Law-Order

 The girl was raped on July 18, 2022, in Ballia village.

-On the basis of the complaint lodged, a case was registered against the accused under various sections of the IPC and POCSO Act and a charge sheet was filed against him within a month, Nayyar said.
+On the basis of the complaint lodged, a case was registered against the accused under the IPC and the POCSO Act and a charge sheet was filed against him within a month, Nayyar said.

 The trial in the case started on November 2 and after hearing the arguments of both sides on Thursday, Kumar was convicted and sentenced to 20 years of rigorous imprisonment.